83 Brilliant Business Books Written by Women

 I was scrabbling around to even come up with four books by women that I could recommend others!
 And yet those four are books that I most passionately love and recommend over and over.

 I wrote a post about it on LinkedIn, and I was delighted at the deluge of responses!
-I do enjoy good engagement on LinkedIn, but the post now has over 11k views which is a record for one of my text-only posts.

 So many wonderful suggestions!
 Some I realised that I had read.
 (The total is now around 7…)